the Senior Dog Study

 By age seven, many dogs are already considered seniors.

-- 81% of dogs in the study showed either a stabilization or improvement in their cognitive scores.
+- 81% of dogs in the senior dog study showed either a stabilization or improvement in their cognitive scores.

 - Dogs in early-to-mid decline showed the biggest improvement — averaging 5–10 point reduction in their scores.